 Prosecution of office abuse

-Article 35 of the constitution states that all Qataris are equal before the law and discrimination on whatever basis (religion, origin, sex, skin color) is prohibited.
-While discrimination is not legally sanctioned, societal discrimination marginalizes some minority groups, such as LGBTQ+ and Shi’ites, who keep a low profile.
-Informal restrictions on women remain ingrained in the culture.
-Due process under the rule of law is violated.
+Article 35 of the constitution states that all Qataris are equal before the law and that discrimination on any basis (religion, origin, sex, skin color) is prohibited.
+Although discrimination is not legally sanctioned, societal discrimination marginalizes some minority groups, such as LGBTQ+ people and Shi’ites, who maintain a low profile.
+Informal restrictions on women remain ingrained in the culture, in addition to legal inequalities stemming from the male guardianship system, which requires the consent or oversight of male family members in various areas of women’s lives – for example, to marry or study abroad.
+Inheritance laws are unequal.

 Civil rights